 Generally, the first step in our admissions process is to set up a meeting with our Admissions Coordinator.
-Meetings with our Admissions Coordinator can be held virtually or in-person during the 2020-2021 school year.
-Unfortunately, tours and classroom visits cannot occur at this time, following the guidelines of our Re-Entry Plan.
+Meetings with our Admissions Coordinator are held virtually at this time for the 2022-2023 school year.
+Unfortunately, tours are limited and classroom visits cannot occur at this time, following the guidelines of our Re-Entry Plan.

 After your meeting with our Admissions Coordinator, it’s time to fill out a Prospective Student Application.
 Depending on the age/grade of your child, choose the appropriate application:

 Once the Application is filled out, refer back to the checklist on Page 3 to ensure that all necessary documents are attached, including the $100 application fee.
-Application fees may be paid by cheque.
-Applications may be mailed to New Heights School or emailed to [email protected] (If you are emailing your Application, please send your $100 application fee cheque separately by mail).
+Application fees may be paid by cheque or e-transfer.
+Applications may be mailed to New Heights School or emailed to [email protected]

 Once an application is submitted, complete with the $100 application fee and required documentation, New Heights will contact you for the next step in the application process.
 For example, we may request to be connected with your child’s current or former teachers or therapists for a reference.